-Jupiter's X-ray Emission During Solar Minimum
+Jupiter's X-ray Emission During the 2007 Solar Minimum

-Dunn, W.R. and Branduardi-Raymont, Graziella and Carter-Cortez, V and Campbell, A and Elsner, R and Ness, J-U and Gladstone, G. R. and Ford, P and Yao, Zhonghua and Rodriguez, P and Clark, G and Paranicas, C. and Foster, A and Baker, D and Gray, Rebecca and Badman, Sarah and Ray, Licia C and Bunce, E. J. and Snios, B and Jackman, Caitriona M. and Rae, I.J. and Kraft, Ralph P. and Rymer, A. and Lathia, S and Achilleos, N (2020) Jupiter's X-ray Emission During Solar Minimum.
-Journal of Geophysical Research: Space Physics, 125 (6).
+Dunn, W.R. and Branduardi-Raymont, Graziella and Carter-Cortez, V and Campbell, A and Elsner, R and Ness, J-U and Gladstone, G. R. and Ford, P and Yao, Zhonghua and Rodriguez, P and Clark, G and Paranicas, C. and Foster, A and Baker, D and Gray, Rebecca and Badman, Sarah and Ray, Licia C and Bunce, E. J. and Snios, B and Jackman, Caitriona M. and Rae, I.J. and Kraft, Ralph P. and Rymer, A. and Lathia, S and Achilleos, N (2020) Jupiter's X-ray Emission During the 2007 Solar Minimum.
+Journal of Geophysical Research: Space Physics, 125 (6): e2019JA027.
 ISSN 2169-9402

 [thumbnail of DunnEtAl19_AcceptedUnproofed]